Ottrlang/otterlang/docs/LANGUAGE_SPEC.md

 - `Result<T, E>` and `Option<T>` live in `stdlib/otter/core.ot` and provide algebraic error handling.
 - `panic(message)` is a built-in for unrecoverable failures.
 - Use `match` expressions to handle `Result` and `Option` values.
+- The `exceptions` runtime module surfaces lower-level exception state for FFI integrations, but the language itself does not raise/catch exceptions.

 ## Standard Library Overview